dmlc/gluon-cv/docs/model_zoo/index.rst

 Object Detection
 ~~~~~~~~~~~~~~~~

-The following table summarizes the available models and there performances for object detection.
+The following table summarizes the available models and their performances for object detection.

 .. https://bit.ly/2qQHLl4